 Press Credential Requirements

-Please note that all press registrations will be reviewed and are subject to approval.
-Additional information or supporting verification may be required before press credentials will be provided.
-NAHB and NKBA reserve the right to deny any press applicant if sufficient credentials are not provided.
+All press registrations will be reviewed and each registrant is subject to approval.
+You may be asked to provide additional information or supporting verification before press credentials are issued.
+The National Association of Home Builders (NAHB) and National Kitchen & Bath Association (NKBA) reserve the right to deny press applicants if sufficient credentials are not provided.

-Reporters, editors and other editorial staff from a print media outlet must be able to show either a masthead from a current publication listing you as an editorial contact, or supply a bylined article published within the last two months.
+Print and Online Media: Reporters, editors and other editorial staff from a print media outlet may be asked to show either a masthead from a current print publication listing you as an editorial contact, or supply a bylined article published within the last quarter.

-Freelance writers must provide a bylined article that was published within the six months prior to registration.
-Additionally, to qualify for press credentials they must have written a minimum of three published articles within the last year in an accredited media outlet.
+Freelance Writers: Freelance writers must provide a bylined article related to the housing industry published within six months prior to registration.
+Additionally, to qualify for press credentials the freelance writer must have written a minimum of three published articles within the last year in an accredited media outlet.

-Press registration for bloggers and other online media outlets will be considered on a case-by-case basis by the NAHB and the NKBA.
+Bloggers: Press registration for bloggers will be considered on a case-by-case basis.

-- To be considered for press credentials, the blog must be have been established prior to Design & Construction Week, must be independently hosted and regularly updated with original and current housing/design news for a minimum of a year.
+- To be considered for press credentials, the blog must have been established prior to Design & Construction Week, must be independently hosted and regularly updated with original and current housing/design news for a minimum of one year.

-- The industry-related blog must adhere to a standard of professional responsibility regulating institutional journalism, such as editing, fact-checking and disclosure of conflicts of interest.
+- The industry-related blog must adhere to a standard of professional journalism, illustrating practices such as editing, fact-checking and disclosure of conflicts of interest.

-- The blogger must have posted a bylined housing industry piece within two months prior to registering for Design & Construction Week, and show a history of at least 12 new bylined posts within a six month period.
+- The blogger must have posted a bylined housing/design industry piece within two months prior to registering for Design & Construction Week, and be able to show a history of at least 12 bylined posts within a six month period.

 - YouTube, Facebook, Twitter or Tumblr sites, personal blogs, communities, forums and user groups will not be considered.

 - Press registrants must disclose any conflict of interest.
-Credentialed media are prohibited from engaging in a pay-for-play arrangement or any other type of financial compensation that may influence their coverage.
+Credentialed media are prohibited from engaging in a pay-for-play arrangement or any other type of financial compensation that may influence their reporting.

 In-house Publication Employees: